donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 git clone git@github.com:donnieprakoso/copilot.rocks.git
 ```

-Codes — be it CDK or Copilot app — are in the `codes/saga-pattern` subfolder which you'll get when you successfully clone this repo.
+Codes — both CDK and Copilot services — are in the `codes/saga-pattern` subfolder which you'll get when you successfully clone this repo.
 Here is the structure of the `codes/saga-pattern` folder — `app` is the folder that has all the source code for the service, and `cdk` contains the source code for the AWS CDK:

 ```bash
 dev> tree saga-pattern/